How Many Internal Links Per Page Are Best For SEO? (+Best Plugins)

 For example, with a pyramid structure, such links can point from within a category about pink velvet hats to another category in the same domain about pink velvet bags.

-But, of course, if you were using a silo structure, the site owner wouldn't do this, and that's why more links are used with pyramids.
+But, of course, if you were using an SEO silo structure, the site owner wouldn't do this, and that's why more links are used with pyramids.

 Should You Use Exact Match Anchor Text For Internal Links?